Confessions of the Mind: Overview and recording

 Nearly all of the songs were written either by guitarist Tony Hicks or by the songwriting team of Allan Clarke and Terry Sylvester.
 Tony Hicks revealed in an interview that the band at this time was influenced by the style of rivals such as Jethro Tull and Crosby, Stills, Nash & Young.
 "Our songwriting has also undergone change," Tony said to Disc and Music Echo.
 "I used to write about love mainly, but now I choose more general subjects.
 I’m writing about worldly affairs and more important issues.
 They mean so much more."
 Originally, the album was to open with a poetry reading by drummer Bobby Elliott in the style of The Moody Blues' albums.
 The track "Bobby's Prologue" was even recorded, but the idea was eventually abandoned.
-The Hollies began work on the album in early November 1969, with recording sessions lasting until May 1970.
+The Hollies began a work on the album in early November 1969, with recording sessions lasting until May 1970.
 The basis of the opening track "Survival of the Fittest", co-written by Graham Nash, was recorded in August 1969, still with Nash in the studio, but his vocals were later replaced with Terry Sylvester's.
 The Hollies worked on Hicks's "Too Young To Be Married" during the sessions of the previous album Hollies Sing Hollies, but did not complete it then.
 "Isn't It Nice?" and bluesy "Perfect Lady Housewife", both written by Clarke and Terry Sylvester, were older tunes from the abandoned stage musical Oh Flux!.
 During the recording process, several other songs were made and released as singles ("I Can't Tell the Bottom from the Top", B-sides "Mad Professor Blyth" and "Dandelion Wine"), some songs remained in the archives and were released years later on various compilations ("Sign of the Times", "Eleanor's Castle") and some remain unreleased to this day ("Bobby's Prologue", "Snow on Heather Moon", re-recording of Clarke-Nash's "Wings").

 Keyboardist Reg Dwight (soon to be known as Elton John) participated in the recording of the album, playing on the songs "Perfect Lady Housewife" and the single "I Can't Tell the Bottom from the Top".